JulianEberius/SublimeRope/README.markdown

  The default settings shows SublimeRope and both word and explicit completions.

 SublimeRope provides completion suggestions based on the rope library, but also offers a fall-back method if rope suggest nothing.
 It is called the "simple_module_completion".
 Albeit it is sometimes useful, it is disabled by default because some people feel that it slows down the plugin too much.
 If you want to try it, you can enable it by setting "use_simple_completion" to true in the SublimeRope.sublime_settings file.

+**Simple Completion**

+This is another, non-Rope-driven, form of completion that can help in some edge cases, but might also slow SublimeRope down.
+It is disabled by default, but you can enable it your SublimeRope.sublime-settings to see if the performance is ok for you.

 Key Bindings